top of page

 If you exercise regularly 3 or more times per week and can walk 10km pretty easily you may not need to do a lot of training.
 However, for the longer Great Walks (Paparoa, Heaphy, and definitely the Hump Ridge) you may wish to ramp up your walking, particularly hill walking, in the weeks leading up to the walk.

-If you do not regularly exercise think about increasing your overall fitness in the 8-12 weeks leading up the Great Walk.
+If you do not regularly exercise, think about increasing your overall fitness in the 8-12 weeks leading up the Great Walk.
 Ensure you are walking for an hour or more at least 3 to 4 times per week in the footwear you intend to hike in.
 Hill walking is highly recommended and a great way to improve your cardiovascular fitness and leg strength.
 Consider completing some weight training to strengthen your legs and improve balance.
-Add some weight into your backpack and carry this around on your weekly walks to mimic your upcoming hike.
+The simplest and best way to train for a Great Walk is to add some weight into your backpack and carry this around on your weekly walks to mimic your upcoming hike

 DOC Walking Guides